Current Project Update:

 Other Important Factors

 Ø Tree preservation – The type of sidewalks in certain areas were selected to avoid removing existing trees.
-Only tree will be removed in the project limits at because it has the potential of falling into the roadway.
+Only trees will be removed in the project limits because they have the potential of falling into the roadway.

 The traffic signals span this two mile section of SE McLoughlin Boulevard and do not function efficiently.
 Drivers may notice that they seem to stop at every signal.
 Interconnecting the traffic signals requires adding hardware and software to the traffic signals that will help improve traffic flow.
 When this work is complete, drivers will notice less stopping at every single traffic signal.